delta-io/delta/kernel/USER_GUIDE.md

 Now you should be able to read the Delta table correctly.

-### Step 4: Build write support in your connector
+### Step 4: Build append support in your connector
-In this section, we are going to walk through the likely sequence of Kernel API calls your connector will have to make to write to a table.
+In this section, we are going to walk through the likely sequence of Kernel API calls your connector will have to make to append data to a table.
 The exact timing of making these calls in your connector in the context of connector-engine interactions depends entirely on the engine-connector APIs and is, therefore, beyond the scope of this guide.
 However, we will try to provide broad guidelines that are likely (but not guaranteed) to apply to your connector-engine setup.
 For this purpose, we are going to assume that the engine goes through the following phases when processing a write query - logical plan analysis, physical plan generation, and physical plan execution.
 Based on these broad characterizations, a typical control and data flow for reading a Delta table is going to be as follows:

 <table>
   <tr>